nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * `STUDENT_NAME` must have an exact match to the name in the student profile

 Examples:
-* `list student` followed by `delete 2` deletes the 2nd person in the address book.
+* `list student` followed by `delete 2` deletes the 2nd student in the address book.
-* `find student Betsy` followed by `delete 1` deletes the 1st person in the results of the find student command.
+* `find student Betsy` followed by `delete 1` deletes the 1st student in the results of the find student command.

 ### Listing all tuition sessions: `list session`